Efficiency of black hole formation via collisions in stellar systems: An analysis of data from simulations and observations: Data analysis and comparison

 \subsection{Simulations data}

-In simulations, the initial conditions are known, and the calculation of the critical mass $M_{\mathrm{crit}}$ and the ratio $M_{\mathrm{i}}/M_{\mathrm{crit}}$ is thus straightforward.
-Information about the final stellar mass in principle is part of the simulations but usually has not been reported in the literature.
-A first simple estimate can be obtained if the mass loss is neglected but considering the mass that has gone into the most massive object, implying The result of this calculation is given in the left panel of Fig.~\ref{figure1}.
-While we found scatter in the plot, one can note clearly that higher efficiencies $\epsilon_{\mathrm{BH}}$ are obtained in all simulations with $M_{\mathrm{i}}/M_{\mathrm{crit}}\gtrsim0.3$ with an increasing trend, the slope of this trend depending somewhat on the set of simulations being considered, with maximum efficiencies reaching around $40-50\%$.
-On the other hand for low values of $M_{\mathrm{i}}/M_{\mathrm{crit}}$, the relation appears essentially flat with efficiencies at best on the percent level.
+In simulations, the initial conditions are known, and the calculation of the critical mass, $M_{\mathrm{crit}}$, and the ratio, $M_{\mathrm{i}}/M_{\mathrm{crit}}$, is thus straightforward.
+Information about the final stellar mass is, in principle, part of the simulations, but has not usually been reported in the literature.
+A first simple estimate can be obtained if the mass loss is neglected, but still considering the mass that has gone into the most massive object, implying: The result of this calculation is given in the left panel of Fig.~\ref{figure1}.
+While we found scatter in the plot, we can clearly note that higher efficiencies, $\epsilon_{\mathrm{BH}}$, are obtained in all simulations with $M_{\mathrm{i}}/M_{\mathrm{crit}}\gtrsim0.3$ with an increasing trend, the slope of this trend depending somewhat on the set of simulations being considered, with maximum efficiencies reaching around $40-50\%$.
+On the other hand, for low values of $M_{\mathrm{i}}/M_{\mathrm{crit}}$, the relation appears essentially flat with efficiencies (at best) on the level of a few percent.